chef/supermarket/src/supermarket/docs/CONFIGURING.md

 * `FIERI_URL` is the URL Supermarket will `POST` to for Cookbook evaluation when a cookbook is shared

+## Turning off 3rd party services

+If you are in an air-gapped environment or another situation where you cannot have your Supermarket call out to 3rd party services (i.e. fonts, Google Analytics)
+* `AIR_GAPPED` can be set to true to avoid calls to 3rd party services.
+It is set to false by default.

 ## Configuring Curry

 Curry verifies that all contributing parties on a Pull Request have signed a